 Constant online monitoring of the UV intensity inside each unit is used to dim the UV lamps in very clear water (high UV-Transmission) in order to save energy, and to reduce the flow through the unit in extremely unclear water (low UV-Transmission).
-This ensures a carefully dosed UV treatment at all times resulting in IMO and USCG compliance even in extremely challenging water conditions.
+This ensures a carefully dosed UV treatment at all times resulting in discharge compliance even in extremely challenging water conditions.
 All lamp dimming and flow control is fully automatic.

 | || |

 |1.
 Treatment consisting of mechanical filtration and UV treatment. ||Well proven treatment combination that has been used for decades in many different water treatment applications. |

 |2.
 Full treatment during both ballast water uptake and ballast water discharge. ||Use of the filter also during de-ballast ensures optimum protection of the components inside the UV unit. |